Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

     export EVENTHUB_PARTITIONS=2
     export EVENTHUB_CAPACITY=2
-    export PROC_STREAMING_UNITS=6
+    export PROC_STREAMING_UNITS=3
     export TEST_CLIENTS=2

 The above settings has been chosen to sustain a 1000 msg/sec stream.

 ## Monitor performances

-Please use Metrics pane in Stream Analytics for "Input/Output Events", "Watermark Delay" metrics .
-You can also use Event Hub "Metrics" pane.
+Please use Metrics pane in Stream Analytics , see "Input/Output Events" for throughput and "Watermark Delay" metric to see if the job is keeping up with the input rate.
+You can also use Event Hub "Metrics" pane to see if there are any "Throttled Requests" and adjust the Threshold Units accordingly.

 ## Stream Analytics

-TBD.
-The deployed Stream Analytics solution doesn't do any analytics or projection , these will be added soon.
+The deployed Stream Analytics solution doesn't do any analytics or projection , these will be added in a .

-## Exceptions

-NA

 ## Query Data